Toshinari Masuda: Writing style

-He admires Garcia-Marquez, Milan Kundera, and has mentioned Shichio Shiono, Yasutaka Tsutsui, Robert B. Parker, Kurt Vonnegut, Truman Capote, Hemingway, and Dostoevsky as his favorite authors.
+He admires García Márquez, Milan Kundera, and has mentioned Shichio Shiono, Yasutaka Tsutsui, Robert B. Parker, Kurt Vonnegut, Truman Capote, Hemingway, and Dostoevsky as his favorite authors.

 His debut novel, Shatoon/Brown bear Forest, is an entertaining piece influenced by Steven Spielberg, and it also received attention from creators of other genres such as Hideaki Sorachi and Hitoshi Iwaaki.
 He was a finalist for the Sogen SF Short Story Prize, and also showed a slapstick writing style in "Attack of the Saturn People", which was featured in NOVA: A Newly Written Japanese SF Collection 7 (published in 2012).

-On the other hand, his autobiography novel, Memories of Nanatei Judo, is a novel based on his experience as amember of the Hokkaido University Judo club featuring both real and fictional characters.
-Masuda started this piece on a memo pad when his fellow judo club member passed away unexpectedly.
-There are also other characters in the novel modeled after those who passed on.
+On the other hand, his autobiography novel, Memories of Nanatei Judo, is a novel based on his experience as a member of the Hokkaido University Judo club featuring both real and fictional characters.
+Masuda started this piece on a memo pad when his fellow judo club member died unexpectedly.
+There are also other characters in the novel modeled after those who had died.
 He said the novel was like a "Requiem for those who aren't with us anymore" in an interview.

 In his 1600-page nonfiction piece, Why Masahiko Kimura Didn't Kill Rikidozan, he used a distinct writing style where he used himself as one of the main characters of the story.
 Some criticized Masuda's depiction of Masahiko Kimura, saying it was biased in his favor, but writers such as Baku Yumemakura, Keiichiro Hirano, Hiroyuki Itsuki, Riku Onda, and Yoshiko Sakurai said they enjoyed the book.

 Many of his works have been made into manga.
 Shatoon/Brown bear Forest was published in Business Jump (in three volumes), Why Masahiko Kimura Didn't Kill Rikidozan was published in Weekly Populous under the title KIMURA/manga version (in 13 volumes), and Memories of Nanatei Judo was also published in Big Comic Original (in three volumes).